The Importance of Quality Adult Social Care Training

-The Level 2 Adult Social Care Certificate (RQF), regulated by OFQUAL and approved by Skills for Care, is a comprehensive training program and qualification designed to equip individuals with the essential skills and knowledge required for a successful career in adult social care.
-This qualification provides a solid foundation for those entering the sector.
+Our Level 2 Adult Social Care Certificate (RQF), regulated by OFQUAL and approved by Skills for Care, is a comprehensive training program and qualification designed to equip individuals with the essential skills and knowledge required for a successful career in adult social care.

-The Level 2 Adult Social Care Certificate qualification is open to all eligible direct care staff, aged 19+.
-The Adult Social Care Certificate will not replace the Care Certificate standards, but knowledge gained from new starter induction may be used towards gaining the Level 2 Adult Social Care Certificate via recognition of prior learning or the Level 2 Adult Social Care Certificate qualification may be designed in such a way to be blended into care employer induction programmes.
+It’s important to note that the Adult Social Care Certificate will not replace the Care Certificate standards, but knowledge gained from new starter induction may be used towards gaining the Level 2 Adult Social Care Certificate via recognition of prior learning.
+Alternatively, this qualification can be designed in such a way to be blended into care employer induction programmes.

 Overview of the adult social care sector